rajgoel/course-scientific-programming/03-lecture/slides.md

 [Object-oriented programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) organizes code by combining data (fields) and behavior (methods) into objects.

-In OOP languages like Python and C++, functions (called methods) can be attached to types and operate directly on an instance's data.

 > [!NOTE]
+> In OOP languages like Python and C++, functions (called methods) can be attached to types and operate directly on an instance's data.

+> [!WARNING]
 > Julia does not support traditional OOP.

 ---